 2- What job did you want to do when you were a little girl

-When I was a child, I don’t remember all of the dreams I had, but a few stood out: I thought I might be an opera singer, or even a glass-blower – both very dramatic, very creative.
-Later on, I imagined myself working as a packaging designer, because I loved graphic design and 3D forms.
-I’ve never worked for anyone else as started my brand straight after studying.
+I don’t remember all the dreams I had as a child, but a few come to mind.
+I thought I wanted to be an opera singer, or even a glassblower, two very dramatic and creative professions.
+Later, I imagined myself working as a packaging designer, because I loved graphic design and 3D shapes.
+But my passion for jewellery ultimately won out over the others.

 3- Career path and background & how ended up in jewellery

-I got married quite young, at 21, and pretty soon knew that I wanted children.
-At the time, I thought packaging design would be a safer, more flexible career – something I could do from home, without being tied to a desk all day.
-Naively, I imagined I could design jewellery on the side, part-time, and still have the creative freedom I craved.
+I got married quite young, at 21, and I knew very early on that I wanted to start a family.
+At the time, I believed that a career in packaging design would be more secure and would give me the flexibility to take care of my family.
+Naively, I imagined that I could devote myself to my real passion, jewellery design, on the side, on a part-time basis, while retaining the creative freedom I dreamed of.

 4- What does a typical day look like for you ?

-No two days are the same.
-The job is busy and fun, and I often get sidetracked by the stones we have in stock, imagining what new pieces could come to life.
-That’s the best part: the constant spark of ideas keeps it exciting.
+No two days are ever the same.
+This work is intense and exciting, and I often find myself distracted by the stones we have in stock, imagining the new pieces that could be created.
+That’s the best part: the constant spark of ideas makes this work so exciting.

 5- What would you say to someone not interested in wearing jewellery, so as to make them want to wear it